- Departments I through Z

 - Requires more frequent repairs, and vehicle weight limits will impact commercial deliveries as the bridge further deteriorates.

-- When more drastic repairs are needed, CDOT and FHWA will determine the best option to move forward to ensure the safety
+- When more drastic repairs are needed, CDOT and FHWA are looking to Aspen’s City Council for support of the Preferred Alternative so that the New Castle Creek Bridge can be constructed.
+CDOT and FHWA will determine the best option to move forward to ensure the safety

-2: Build the Preferred Alternative
+2. Build the Preferred Alternative

-- CDOT and FHWA are looking to Aspen’s City Council for support of the Preferred Alternative so that the New Castle Creek Bridge can be constructed.
+- CDOT and FHWA are looking to Aspen’s City Council for support of the Preferred Alternative so that the new Castle Creek Bridge can be constructed.